kestra-io/docs/content/blogs/2024-04-25-kestra-vs-airflow-orchestrating-python-scripts.md

 ---
-title: "Kestra vs Airflow for orchestrating Python scripts"
+title: "What Are The Differences Between Kestra and Airflow to Orchestrate Python"
-description: "This blog compares Kestra and Airflow for the fundamental task of orchestrating Python scripts."
+description: "Discover what make Kestra and Airflow differents for the fundamental task of orchestrating Python scripts."
 date: 2024-04-25T10:00:00
 category: Solutions
 author: